 Another model was presented by Sahijpal and Gupta (2007) in which low-mass star formation occurs first as a result of local density fluctuations, and thereafter, a massive star (>40 Msun) is formed within ~25 parsecs, perhaps through stellar mergers.
 This massive star underwent core collapse to become a supernova within a short interval of ~35 m.y., injecting short-lived nuclides into the assemblage of protoplanetary disks.
 More detailed solar formation scenarios by Sahijpal and Gupta (2009) and others can be found on the Ningqiang page.

 Allende has a 21Ne-based CRE age of 5.2 m.y.
-It was shocked to stage S1 (1.7 GPa), perhaps as part of a breccia lens.
+It was shocked to stage S1 (1.7 GPa), perhaps as part of an impact-breccia lens.
 The specimen of Allende shown above is a 10.2 g partially fusion-crusted individual stone, along with a 7.2 g partial slice exhibiting abundant chondrules and CAIs within a dark matrix.
-The 10.2 g individual stone was the first meteorite acquired for the Weir Meteorite Collection in 1983, purchased from Robert Meteorite Man Haag, pictured below holding his meteorwrong Rachel.
+The Allende stone was the first meteorite acquired for the Weir Meteorite Collection in 1983, purchased from Robert Meteorite Man Haag, pictured below holding his meteorwrong Rachel.